uncw-library/vivo-docker2/README.md

 ## Development env

-1. Ensure ./siteData contains a `userdata.ttl` and a `featuredFaculty.ttl`
-    `touch ./siteData/userdata.ttl && touch ./siteData/featuredFaculty.ttl`
+1. Ensure ./instanceData contains a file called `userdata.ttl` and one called `featuredFaculty.ttl` `touch ./instanceData/userdata.ttl && touch ./instanceData/featuredFaculty.ttl`
     - even empty files with that name is ok.
-    - otherwise docker-compose will make empty folders with those names, which may be harmless.
+    - otherwise docker-compose will make empty folders with those names, which may be annoying.
 1. (optional)  Configure & customize your instance as noted in the Lyrasis Vivo wiki.
 1. (optional)  Create a custom theme, following the uncw_theme or wilma_uncw in ./vivo/inject.
 Revise ./vivo/Dockerfile and docker-compose.yml lines to add the theme folder.
 1. Build the images:
-    ```bassh
+    ```bash
     docker compose build
     ```
 1. Start the containers: